3D-Printing-for-Microfluidics/OpenGL-STL-slicer/pyopengl/notes-pyopengl_slicer.md

     # glfw.poll_events()

 Same as 2 above the first time I tried it, but then every other time no window appeared.

+## Next

+- Copy this directory and do the following in the new directory:
+    - Strip out all of the display code.
+    - Use a pysimplegui interface with tqdm progress bar instead of showing slices as they are created.
+    - Or do a terminal tqdm progress bar?
+- Can the PyQt slicer have the displayed slices suppressed and show a tqdm progress bar instead?